playfulprogramming/playfulprogramming/content/blog/partial-dom-application/index.md

 <!-- tabs:end -->

-While this theoretically _works_, there's an major problem with it.
+While this theoretically _works_, there's a significant problem with it.
 Let's take a look at what the HTML looks like when rendering with `onlyShowFiles=true` and the following `filesArray`:

 ```javascript
 [